 - 6 medium apples

 - Garnish: confectioners' sugar and ground cinnamon

-Mix together the flour and 1/4 cup/50 grams white sugar in a large bowl and make a well in the middle.
+Mix together the flour and 1/4 cup/50 g sugar in a large bowl and make a well in the middle.
 Add the eggs as well as the yeast mixture.

 Warm up milk in the microwave (it should be lukewarm).
 Add half of the milk to the well in the flour and mix until all ingredients are combined.
 Add the rest of the milk and whisk until smooth.